arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ***Please read [this tutorial](https://docs.arduino.cc/tutorials/mkr-wifi-1010/mqtt-device-to-device#programming-the-publisher) for more in-depth information about MQTT and the MKR WiFi 1010 board.***

-If everything is ok, you should see the following in the Serial monitor of the Arduino IDE:
+If everything is ok, we should see the following in the Serial monitor of the Arduino IDE:

-Now let's check out out Grafana dashboard, we should see data from the MKR WiFi 1010 board:
+Now let's check out out Grafana dashboard; we should see data from the MKR WiFi 1010 board:

 ## Conclusion

-You will now be able to install, configure and run four standard building blocks, composed of MQTT broker based on Mosquitto, Node-RED, InfluxDB, and Grafana.
-All this will run locally in the Portenta X8 and have the capability to process data sent from an Arduino MKR WiFi 1010 board for a complete data logging application development.
-With this, you can further scale up your IoT development within a single Portenta X8 of the size of palm of your hand.
+In this tutorial, we went through the installation, configuration, and testing of four standard building blocks of Internet-connected data-logging devices and applications.
+Such blocks are an MQTT broker (Mosquitto), Node-RED, InfluxDB, and Grafana.
+All this runs locally in the Portenta X8 board and can process data sent from an MKR WiFi 1010 board for a complete data-logging application.
+With this, we can further scale up your IoT development within a single Portenta X8 of the size of the palm of your hand.

 ### Next Steps

-The next step will be to deploy and log the data at fields of interest having the flexibility of IoT-Quartet.
-Or you could also proceed with creating a data logger cluster to make such as a scalable IoT application.
+- What about controlling your house or office and making it "smart"?
+- Do you have a sensor network that needs to be connected to the Internet to visualize information from the sensors?

+You can use a [Portenta X8](https://store.arduino.cc/products/portenta-x8) board and the IoT-Quartet tutorial for developing this and more projects.